Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 November 2025 15.37.16 UTC
+- WIB: Rabu, 19 November 2025 16.32.22 UTC
-- WITA: Rabu, 19 November 2025 16.37.16 UTC
+- WITA: Rabu, 19 November 2025 17.32.22 UTC
-- WIT: Rabu, 19 November 2025 17.37.16 UTC
+- WIT: Rabu, 19 November 2025 18.32.22 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature